 Looking for fun Easter Egg decorating ideas?
-If your kids are into princesses, they’re going to go crazy for these adorable Disney Princess Easter Egg ideas!
+If your kids are into princesses, they’re going to go crazy for these adorable Disney Princess Easter Eggs!

 What you’ll need:

 - Eggs – I hollowed them out first so that we could save them

 - *Rhinestone trim – I tried to link to the ones I’ve bought but can’t seem to find them online.
 I always find them in the bins by the Michael’s cash register and they’re usually $1.
 If you can’t find it, you can always improvise with something similar

 *The colors you need will vary depending on which princess Easter egg you choose to make

 You’ll need to start by blowing out your eggs (these are way to pretty to throw away after Easter!).
 This is the hardest part because it always makes me feel like my head is going to explode!
 At this point, I still had no idea that I was actually making princess Easter eggs so I started with three eggs and some food coloring.